We, the leaders of the European Union (EU) and its Member States, in consultation with Western

 Balkans Summit at Brdo in October 2021.
 In particular, the EU welcomes the holding of the

-3. The EU welcomes the Western Balkans Partners’ resolve to uphold core European values
+first Intergovernmental Conferences with Albania and North Macedonia. - The EU welcomes the Western Balkans Partners’ resolve to uphold core European values

 and principles, in line with international law.
 The EU also welcomes the restated